14 Convincing Reasons Why Money Can’t Buy Happiness

 3. The More You Have to Pay In Maintenance

-Similarly to cleaning more stuff, when things break down, you will need to pay more money on top of the money you’ve already spent on the “thing” to fix the thing.
-With homes, especially bigger ones, there will be more to deal with and pay attention to.
-Going from an apartment to a large house can add multiple bathrooms that can overflow, multiple light fixtures that could burst, and more.
-All of these things in the large square footage of your house will need to be understood.
+Like cleaning more items, when things break down, you’ll need to spend more money on repairs on top of what you’ve already invested.
+With houses, especially larger ones, there’s more to maintain and pay attention to.
+Moving from an apartment to a spacious house might introduce multiple bathrooms that could overflow, light fixtures that could break, and other costly issues.
+All these elements in the expanded square footage of your home require careful consideration.

 4. Material Things Only Provide Temporary Happiness